-Kodaikanal lake : Kodaikanal is a misty hill station in the southern Indian state of Tamil Nadu, situated approx. 120 km northwest of Madurai.
-Kodaikanal is known as “Princess of Hill station” while Ooty is the “Queen” but Kodaikanal is more relaxing and serene in comparison
+Kodaikanal lake: Kodaikanal is a misty hill station in the southern Indian state of Tamil Nadu.
+It is situated approx. 120 km northwest of Madurai.
+Kodaikanal is known as “Princess of Hill station”.
+While Ooty is the “Queen”, Kodaikanal is more relaxing and serene in its comparison.

-The 5km Kodai lake circuit looks spectacularly beautiful in the early hours of the morning.
+The 5 km Kodai lake circuit looks spectacularly beautiful in the early hours of the morning.
 Lake is star-shaped, man-made and is bordered by evergreen forest.
-Boating, horse riding, and cycling are some of the activities that you may appease.
+Boating, horse riding, and cycling are some of the activities that you may enjoy.

 Other major attractions are Byrant Park, Green Valley View, Pillar Rocks, Moir’s point, lakeBeriLakeand Bear Shola falls.

-Best Time to Visit: April-June and September to October are best time.
-Although, one can visit this hill station through out the year.
+Best Time to Visit: April-June and September to October are the best time.
+Although, one can visit this hill station throughout the year.

-Climate: In summers, maximum temperature is 19.8 degrees Celsius while minimum temperature is 11.3 degrees Celsius.
+Climate: In summers, the maximum temperature is 19.8 degrees Celsius while the minimum temperature is 11.3 degrees Celsius.

-In winters, maximum temperature is 17.3 degrees Celsius while minimum temperature is 8.3 degrees Celsius.
+In winters, the maximum temperature is 17.3 degrees Celsius while the minimum temperature is 8.3 degrees Celsius.

 Rainfall: Heavy rain occurs during the months of October and December.
-Average rainfall is 164 cms.
+The average rainfall is 164 cms.